 Tennesse spikes in cases for a second day.
 Dr. Piercy indicated that this was expected and a result of testing a correctional facility.
 The positivity rate didn’t go up, which is a good thing.
 Also, Dr. Piercey stated that the weekend testing positivity rate was less than 2%.
 So, that’s not anywhere near a controlled study or randomized sample size, but the low rate is most likely a good indicator Tennessee as we move towards opening up.

 By the way, if you want to see the same graphs for your state click here, we pull nearly all of our own visuals from this report.
 Typically updated at the same time the evening’s post goes up.

 Also, you can do it on your phone but it is much easier to navigate on a bigger screen.

 The Knoxville area continues to see a slow growth in cases.
-That’s actually Anderson County pushing up the regional graph.
-Again, one day is not a trend.
+New cases in several of the surrounding counties.

 Knox County total cases by day